Here are some helpful tips to keep you healthy on your trip.

-If you plan to travel outside the major cities, bear in mind that medical facilities will likely be of a low standard and medical supplies including medications can be scarce due to shortages.
+If you plan to travel outside St Petersburg and Moscow, keep in mind that medical facilities will likely be of a low standard and medical supplies including medications can be scarce due to shortages.

 Medications you may normally take at home may not be found in Russia, so it is recommended to bring what you need with you including a doctor's letter outlining their usage.
 Several governments such as the US, Australian and UK advise that some medications which contain narcotics or highly potent substances will also require a script translated into Russian and notarised by a notary public along with the doctor's letter.
 Check with the Russian Consulate in your country before departure to find out what is required.
 And as always, declare all medications when you arrive at customs in the airport.